M-MSilva/PDE-OpenMP/README.md

 ## Motivation

 This program serves to learn the methods of gauss seidel and finite differences, as well as to solve any elliptic P.D.E category with the appropriate boundary condition.
-Boundary conditions and start function are shown at the beginning of the code and can be changed as needed.
+Boundary conditions and start function are shown at the beginning of the code and can be changed as needed. :smiley:

 ## Remarks about the program